drBenway/pixi-vn-wiki/Label-and-Game-Step.md

 The label is a container of steps.
 It is used to organize the steps in a more readable way.

-To define the Labels you must define a class that extends the `Label` class and add a decorator `@labelDecorator` to the class.
+To define the Labels you must define a class that extends the `Label` class and must add a decorator `@labelDecorator` to the class.

 `@labelDecorator` is a decorator that save the label in memory.
-For parameters you can pass the label name (the name mast be unique), if you don't pass the name, the label will be saved with the class name. ( [How enable the decorator in TypeScript?](/Various-Answers#how-enable-the-decorator-in-typescript) )
+Have a optional parameter that is the id of the label (must be unique).
+If you don't pass the name, the label will be saved with the class name. ( [How enable the decorators in TypeScript?](/Various-Answers#how-enable-the-decorators-in-typescript) )

 Also to add steps to the label you must override the `steps` property and return an array of functions.